 He fought in the Battle of the Bulge but was taken as a POW in December 1944.
 The influence for much of his writing, but especially "Slaughterhouse Five," came from his experience as a POW; he was in Dresden, Germany, during this time and witnessed the Allied firebombing of the city.
 He recounts stories of having to clear out corpses from the rubble and of the surviving populace throwing stuff at him and the others as they did so.

 Vonnegut survived the firebombing because he was kept in an underground meat locker at the time.

 Becoming an Author

-Kurt Vonnegut passed away on April 11, 2007 in Manhattan, at the age of 84.
-Considering his level of success and long life, four-hour work days don't seem so ridiculous.
+Vonnegut died on April 11, 2007, in Manhattan, N.Y., at the age of 84.
+Considering his level of success and long life, four-hour workdays don't seem so ridiculous.

 Whether you want to learn more about other famous veterans, polish up your resume, find veteran job fairs in your area, or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.